hzi-braunschweig/pia-system/psa.app.mobile/README.md

 ###### Building and uploading to store

-- make sure to use correct GoogleService-Info.plist for package "de.info-pia.app" (from Code base or Firebase Console)
 - in project folder: `npm run build:ios`
 - open "platforms/ios/PIA.xcodeproj" in XCode
 - select "generic iOS device"